Spring Open Proposal Period Cycle: March 19, 2018-July 19, 2018

-PROJECT #5: Infant Development Program - Santa Clarita and Antelope Valley
+Infant Development Program (Santa Clarita and Antelope Valleys)

 All applicants must demonstrate that they possess the necessary relevant professional experience and organizational capacity to create and sustain high quality, effective, long-term services that are responsive to the needs of the individual.

-North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Fiscal Year (FY) 2017-2018 Request for Proposals.
+North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Spring 2018 Open Proposal Period.

 RESERVATION OF RIGHTS:

-• Complete submission must not exceed a total of 30 pages, excluding cost statement and
+Complete submission must not exceed a total of 30 pages, excluding cost statement and DS1891.

-• The “Proposal Title Page” must be the first page of the proposal.
-The project to be
+The “Proposal Title Page” must be the first page of the proposal.
+The project to be developed must be indicated.

 1. PROPOSAL TITLE PAGE